NETWAYS/foreman-training/advanced/05_multitenancy.md

 ****

-Foreman has build in multitenancy which is starting from version 1.21 enabled by default.
+Foreman has built-in multitenancy enabled by default.
 Depending on your needs you can add Organizations and/or Locations.
 Every object will require exactly one context with the exception of users who can have multiple contexts and one of these assigned as their default context.
 But he has to keep care of in which context he works because objects he creates